-As a result of slow global economic growth from 2009 through 2012, in conjunction with flat-to-down commodity prices, our clients did not materially increase activity levels.
-In spite of this, our revenue increased more than 8% over 2011, with operating income increasing by more than 16%.
+As a result of slow global economic growth in conjunction with moderate commodity prices, our clients did not materially increase their activity levels during 2013.
+In spite of this, our revenue increased more than 9% with operating income increasing by more than 14% over 2012 levels.